Edward Stevens (diplomat): Career

-On January 20, 1776, Stevens was admitted to the university's Royal Medical Society.
+On 20 January 1776, Stevens was admitted to the university's Royal Medical Society.
 He served as the Society's president for the academic year 1779/1780.
 Stevens conducted experimental inquiry into the color of blood and received a prize for his work.
 Stevens remained in Edinburgh until 1783 and was one of the joint founders of the Royal Society of Edinburgh in that year.

 Stevens returned to St. Croix in 1783.
 He worked there as a physician for ten years.
 He maintained his friendship with Hamilton through correspondence.
 In adulthood, Hamilton tended to shun his turbulent adolescence, and Stevens was the only person from his childhood, including even his closest living family members, with whom he kept in regular contact.
 Following the death of his wife, Eleanora, in 1792, Stevens decided to move to North America.
 Stevens had considered a move to Guyana, but William Thornton urged him to choose the United States.
 Also in 1792, Stevens married Hester Kortright Amory.
 Stevens ended his ten years of practicing medicine in the Caribbean and moved to Philadelphia in 1793.
 While in Philadelphia, he engaged in a controversy with Benjamin Rush on methods for treating an outbreak of yellow fever.
 Alexander Hamilton and his wife Eliza contracted the disease, and Stevens treated them with bark, wine, and cold baths, a regimen that stirred some controversy since Stevens spurned the bloodletting treatment advocated by most doctors including Rush.
 Upon his recovery, Hamilton became an advocate for Stevens's method.
-Stevens was admitted to the American Philosophical Society on April 18, 1794.
+Stevens was admitted to the American Philosophical Society on 18 April 1794.
 Stevens's work in digestion may have influenced other researchers in Philadelphia, notably John Richardson Young.
-In 1795, Stevens was appointed as a professor at King's College.
+In 1795, Stevens was appointed as a professor at the then-renamed Columbia College.